flutter/website/flutter-for-react-native/index.md

 }
 ```

-The following example shows how the state implements the `build` function and
-also how the `setState` function is used to rebuild—or call the build function
-of the stateful `_MyStatefulWidgetState` widget.
-A `Timer` is used to
-periodically call `toggleShowText()` that uses a `setState()` method to set
-`showText` and rebuild.
+The following state class, `_MyStatefulWidgetState`, implements the `build()` method for the widget.
+When the state changes, for example, when the user toggles the button, `setState` is called with the new toggle value.
+This causes the framework to rebuild this widget in the UI.

 <!-- skip -->
 ```Dart